emqx/cloud-docs/en_US/create/dedicated.md

 - **Pub&Sub TPS:** Current messages sent and received per second, as well as the TPS limit.
 - **Traffic:** Usage information for the deployed traffic, including monthly usage and free quota.
 - **Deployment name:** A customizable name for the deployment.
-- **Specifications:** The current specification of the deployment, including the ability to switch from hourly billing to annual billing.
+- **Tiers:** The current tier of the deployment, including the ability to switch from hourly billing to annual billing.
 - **Address:**
   - Professional Plan: IP
   - Standard Plan: Domain name ending with emqx.cloud